 I’ve kept away from the maximum and minimum values a little to preserve some tyre life.

 Australia is a track where having a responsive front end is beneficial.
 You’ll be throwing your car into corners at reasonably high speeds.
-So keep the front suspension and anti-roll bars high at 8.
-And lower the rear suspension and ARBs to just 1.
+So keep the front suspension and anti-roll bars high at 7.
+And lower the rear suspension to 1 and rear ARB to just 2.